 Key Takeaways

-Now, let’s check the key takeaways from this article.
+Now, let’s check the key takeaways from this article about the high tight flag pattern.

 - The high tight flag chart pattern is a bullish continuation pattern